Somerford Keynes, All Saints Church

 All Saints Church is immediately beside the Manor House in the northern part of Somerford Keynes village, off Main Street.
 The village is easily reached off the Spine Road (West) in the Cotswold Water Park.

 Our family has visited the church twice, and both times we've elected to park in the neighbouring village of Ashton Keynes and take the Thames Path long-distance footpath, which leads through the Water Park to Somerford Keynes.
-Its a lovely walk beside the peaceful Thames.
+It is a lovely walk beside the peaceful Thames.

 About Somerford Keynes, All Saints Church